 A hernia is a sac (formed by the lining of the abdominal cavity) that comes through a weak area or defect in the abdominal wall that is surrounded by the abdominal muscles.
-Essentially, hernias are protrusions of organs.
-Even though they sometimes only cause some mild discomfort, hernias can potentially grow larger and strangulate nearby blood vessels.
-When tissue is stuck inside the hole and its blood supply has been compromised, you will often need urgent surgery to fix this.
+It sometimes only causes mild discomfort but can grow larger and strangulate nearby blood vessels.

-Some people can have a hernia without any symptoms, but if you experience any of the following symptoms, you should call your doctor:
+If you experience any of the following hernia symptoms, you should call your doctor:

 - Groin pain, swelling or a bulge